 - 2,708Questions Answered Last Year

 Our librarians are prepared to answer any question you can think of.
 All you need to do is ask.Ask a question via email, phone, online chat, text or in person

 Librarians teach a wide array of course-embedded library sessions, ranging from general information literacy in FYS and English 113 to subject-specific research tools and techniques in the disciplines.Learn more

-E-books can be downloaded to your computer or accessed through a website, at your convenience.Search for e-books
+E-books and electronic media can be downloaded to your computer or accessed through the web, at your convenience.Search for e-books